verbb/wishlist/docs/template-guides/managing-items.md

 # Managing Items

-You can Add, Remove or Toggle items in any list.
+You can Add, Remove, Update or Toggle items in any list.
 You have the option of either using a `<form>` element or simply via a URL, depending on your templating needs.

 ### Add Item